Beyond Ensembles: Simulating All-Atom Protein Dynamics in a Learned Latent Space: Results and Discussion

 \paragraph{Ensemble Fidelity:} We assess equilibrium fidelity via Jensen–Shannon divergence (JSD) over global coordinates and local dihedrals.
-On the small ADP system, \GLDP{} attains the best coordinate JSD, while LSS edges out on backbone dihedral JSD and is closest to ground-truth RMSF.
-On the medium 7JFL system, MD-Gen leads on coordinate JSD and contact correlation, LSS is best on backbone-dihedral JSD, and \GLDP{} is best on side-chain–dihedral JSD and most closely matches backbone/side-chain RMSF amplitudes.
-On the large GPCR \AoneAR{}, \GLDP{} achieves the lowest JSDs for both coordinates and dihedrals, the highest contact correlation, and the closest RMSFs, indicating the most faithful recovery of both tertiary structure and local conformational statistics.
-Overall, \GLDP{} provides the strongest balance across metrics on complex proteins, while MD-Gen and LSS retain advantages on specific axes for smaller or mid-scale systems.
+On the small ADP system, LSS leads on backbone dihedrals, while \GLDP{} attains the best coordinate JSD.
+On 7JFL, results are split, with LSS and MD-Gen performing well on backbone metrics, while \GLDP{} best captures side-chain packing.
+The introduction of \textbf{1R6W} challenges the models with a mixed topology; here, LSS captures local backbone dihedrals best and MD-Gen excels in backbone coordinate placement, yet \GLDP{} achieves the lowest side-chain divergence (JSD 0.092 vs 0.135 for LSS) and superior side-chain coordinate fidelity (0.185).
+On the large \AoneAR{}, \GLDP{} dominates, achieving the lowest JSDs for both coordinates and dihedrals, indicating the most faithful recovery of tertiary structure in large, membrane-bound systems.
+While Table~\ref{tab:benchmark_summary} quantifies distributional error via JSD, we provide a visual comparison of the backbone and side-chain free-energy landscapes for ADP and \AoneAR{} against baselines (LSS, MD-Gen, GeoTDM) in App.
+Figure~\ref{fig:adp_baseline_comp}--~\ref{fig:a1ar_sidechain_comp}.